wpbindt/wpbindt.github.io/_posts/2024-03-06-git-commit-fix-tests.markdown

         gps_string = convert_our_location_to_gps_string(at)
         return self._weather.check_rain_status(time, gps_string)
 {% endhighlight %}
 The tests stay unchanged.
 An added benefit is that the `plan_route` routine is unchanged as well, which is means you have a lower risk of introducing bugs there.
+Fewer changes to make, happier developer.

+Ah but wait, it seems all is not well with this approach.
+Let's assume we have no static type check in our build pipeline.
+Nothing would've stopped us from merging the major `Weather` version bump without changing the adapter.
+After all, not a single test hits it.

 [dont-own-dont-mock]: https://hynek.me/articles/what-to-mock-in-5-mins/